 .Brewery beer battle

-We’re drinking less beer but we’re getting better at it.
-Our demand for quality is higher than ever with a record 150 breweries now producing craft beer.
+We're drinking less beer but we're getting better at it.
+Our demand for quality is higher than ever, with IBISWorld reporting a record 150 breweries now produce craft beer.

-Crediting the large brewers with nurturing the Australian craft beer industry, Hahn argues craft beer has several definitions.
+Hahn is reported in The Australian as crediting the large brewers with nurturing the Australian craft beer industry, arguing craft beer has several definitions.

-“Part of it is delivering on flavour that people expect and having the credibility of a brewmaster behind it who identifies with brands and controls all stages of the process," he says.
+"Part of it is delivering on flavour that people expect and having the credibility of a brewmaster behind it who identifies with brands and controls all stages of the process," he told The Australian.

 But the Australian Real Craft Brewers Association disagrees.
 For them, a craft beer must be independent, traditional, and 100% Australian owned with no ownership or control by a major brewer, such as Lion.

 Last year's Australian brewer of the year Shawn Sherlock of Murray's Craft Brewing Co, also lists independence, as well as a smaller batch size, allowing more control of the brewing process, as key characteristics of a craft beer.
 But he contradicts Hahn reluctantly.